fabiofranchino/blog/_posts/2017-08-02-going-towards-reusable-d3js-charts.md

 ## Proof Of Concept

-Everything starts with an immediately-invoked-function-expression ([IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/)) js function in order to encapsulate the component in a private context alongside with some of the Mike article tips, more precisely, the selection.each statement to preserve the D3.js selection chain:
+Everything starts with an immediately-invoked-function-expression ([IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/)) in order to encapsulate the component in a private context alongside with some of the Mike article tips, more precisely, the selection.each statement to preserve the D3.js selection chain:

 ```javascript
 ;(function () {